lavendthomas/terminator/README.md

 The shortcut `Expression[list_of_attributes]` is also available.

-For Example, the two following queries are similar:
+For example, the two following queries are similar:
 ```
 q1 = Project(["id","name"], Relation("users"))
 q2 = Relation("users")["id", "name"]